awsdocs/aws-lambda-developer-guide/doc_source/access-control-identity-based.md

 ## Function development<a name="permissions-user-function"></a>

+Use identity\-based policies to allow users to perform operations on Lambda functions\.

+**Note**
+For a function defined as a container image, the user permission to access the image MUST be configured in the Amazon Elastic Container Registry For an example, see [Amazon ECR permissions\.](configuration-images.md#configuration-images-permissions)

 The following shows an example of a permissions policy with limited scope\.
 It allows a user to create and manage Lambda functions named with a designated prefix \(`intern-`\), and configured with a designated execution role\.

 **Example Function development policy**